coleblu84/se_project_spots/README.md

 **_HTML_**

 I used Semantic tags wishly to get a organize content logically and clearly, making it easier for both humans and machines to understand the struucture.
 This has got me to better under when to use div, h1, and p tags.
 Introducing more tags to include button, section, and the ul and il.
+The use of template to reduce mulitple lines of code.

 **_CSS_**